nalinahuja/qcd/README.md

 #### Options
 <p align="justify">
-The options flag lists all symbolic links in the store file that match the specified input without navigating to a matching local directory, if it exists.
+The options flag lists all symbolic links in QCDs lookup file that match the specified input without navigating to a matching local directory, if it exists.
 </p>

 ```bash